phuslu/lru/README.md

 | cloudflare | 16 MB  | 33 MB  | 64 MB  | 183 MB  | 358 MB  | 716 MB  |
 | ccache     | 16 MB  | 32 MB  | 65 MB  | 182 MB  | 365 MB  | 730 MB  |
 | hashicorp  | 18 MB  | 37 MB  | 57 MB  | 241 MB  | 484 MB  | 967 MB  |
-- nottl saves 20% memory usage compared to phuslu by removing its ttl functionality, resulting in a slight increase in throughput.
+- nottl is the phuslu/lru version without ttl functionality, resulting in 20% memory saving and a slight increase in throughput.
-- ristretto employs a questionable usage pattern due to its rejection of items via a bloom filter, resulting in a lower hit ratio.
-- freelru overcommits the cache size to the next power of 2, leading to higher memory usage particularly at larger cache sizes.

 ### Hit ratio
 It is a classic sharded LRU implementation, so the hit ratio is comparable to or slightly lower than a regular LRU.